Making Tracks Since 1970

 Retreating to the Country

 In the early 1900s, people from crowded cities like New York and Boston began to discover the clean air and quiet nature of the New Hampshire hills.
 Among them was Dr. L. Vernon Briggs of New York City.
-Beginning in 1928, he purchased many parcels of property that grew into a 3,000-acre estate near Skatutakee Mountain and Lake Nubanusit.
+Beginning in 1928, he purchased many properties that grew into a 3,000-acre estate near Skatutakee Mountain and Lake Nubanusit.

 Vernon’s granddaughter, Eleanor, would visit in the summers.
 It was on this land, away from the fast-paced life of the city, that Eleanor first connected with the forests, fields, and lakes of New Hampshire.